-The Sentencing Act 1991 (Vic) requires sentencing courts to consider the impact of the crime on victims.
+The Sentencing Act 1991 (Vic) requires sentencing courts to consider the impact of the crime on victims, including any injury, loss or damage resulting directly from the offence.

 Victim Impact Statements